pauly-g/OE-Game/docs/GAMEPLAY_MECHANICS.md

 - Base points for applying an edit: 10 points
 - Completion bonus: 25 points × number of edits in the order
 - Higher scores come from completing complex multi-edit orders
+- Score is displayed prominently in the wooden sign at the top center

 ## Visual Feedback